picccassso/Ariami/bma_cli/README.md

 Follow the web setup wizard to:
 1. Configure Tailscale (optional)
 2. Select your music folder
-3. Wait for library scanning
+3. Wait for library scanning to complete

-4. View QR code for mobile app connection
+**After scanning completes**, the server automatically:
+- Spawns a background daemon process
+- Shuts down the foreground process
+- Returns your terminal prompt
+- Browser briefly disconnects then reconnects to the background server

+You can now close the terminal - the server continues running in the background!

 ### Subsequent Runs

-After initial setup, the server runs as a background daemon:
+After initial setup, the server always runs as a background daemon:

 ```bash
 # Start server in background